brianmcn/Zelda1RandoTools/doc/extras.md

 'bow & arrow' when the mouse is over blockers, and 'bomb upgrade room' when the mouse is over a dungeon room.

 While there is no support for editing or reloading hotkey information inside the application, Z-Tracker does provide a way to display your current hotkey information.
-Click the button 'Show HotKeys' to the right of the overworld map legend, and it will create a new, resizable, window displaying your hotkey mappings.
+Left click the button 'Show HotKeys' to the right of the overworld map legend, and it will create a new, resizable, window displaying your hotkey mappings.
 You can choose to leave that window wherever you like on your desktop as a 'cheat sheet' when trying to learn your hotkeys; close the hotkey display window at any time when you are done with it.
+The window size and location will persist across sessions.
+If the window ever becomes inaccessible off-screen, you can right-click the 'Show HotKeys' button to re-position and re-size the window to a default location on-screen.

 ![screenshot](screenshots/hotkey-cheat-sheet-example.png)